 First PREMIER Bank is based in Sioux Falls, S.D.
 As one of the strongest capitalized banks in the country, they proudly operate with no debt.

-And is one of the 20 largest issuers of MasterCard credit cards in the country.
+With millions of customers around the country, First PREMIER is one of the 20 largest issuers of Mastercard credit cards in the US.
 Its sister organization, PREMIER Bankcard, handles the bank’s credit card business.
 According to the bank’s website, their goal is to provide second chances to people with damaged credit.

 “Since 1989, our primary purpose is to provide individuals with damaged credit histories an avenue to obtain credit through the use of a credit card to help them demonstrate positive financial patterns,” their website says.
 “Therefore, credit lines are kept low (usually around $300) so that these individuals are not put in a position to further hinder their financial progress.”